-In today’s post I want to talk about the amount of return on investment (ROI) that you are looking to achieve when sourcing products to sell on amazon.
-The most common strategy employed related to this, particularly for new sellers, is to look for items that you can sell for triple what you pay for them.
-This is often called the “3 times rule” or the “3X rule” and in general creates a 100% return on investment.
+In today’s post I want to talk about Amazon return on investment (ROI).
+This is helps you determine the Amazon seller profit margin you are looking to achieve when sourcing products to sell.
+The most common strategy employed related to this, particularly for beginners selling on Amazon, is to look for items that you can sell for triple what you pay for them.
+This is often called the “3 times rule” or the “3X rule” and in general creates a 100% return on investment — a healthy Amazon FBA profit margin.
 The idea with this rule is that if you buy an item for $5, you should be able to sell it for $15.
-In this scenario, $5 is paid for the item, $5 is paid to amazon for shipping and fees, and the remaining $5 is your profit. $5 profit on a $5 purchase equals a 100% return on investment.
+In this scenario, $5 is paid for the item, $5 is paid to amazon for shipping and fees, and the remaining $5 is your profit. $5 profit on a $5 purchase equals a 100% ROI, which is definitely an acceptable return on investment.

-Now, the above strategy sounds good, but let’s dig a little deeper and see if lowering margins a bit would allow for an overall increase in income.
+Now, the above strategy sounds good, but let’s dig a little deeper and see if lowering Amazon seller margins allows for an overall increase in income.

-Let me start by saying that always going for 100% margins is a great way to get started when selling online.
+Let me start by saying that an Amazon profit margin of 100% is a good rule of thumb for those who are just getting started selling on Amazon.
 It provides significant room for error, and lowers risk to an acceptable level.
-I do think once a certain comfort level is gained with selling online that it makes sense to consider accepting a lower return on investment.
+I do think once a certain comfort level is gained with selling online that it makes sense to consider accepting a lower Amazon FBA return.

 Now, if you are able to consistently spend your entire sourcing budget on items that provide a 100% ROI, then I would keep sourcing 100% ROI items, but if you are unable to spend your full sourcing budget on 100% ROI items, then I would consider lowering your acceptable ROI a bit if you are looking to expand your business.